FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

 docker compose up
 ```

-This will start four containers, one each for FusionAuth, Postgres, OpenSearch, and Rust.
+This will start three containers, one each for FusionAuth, Postgres, and OpenSearch.

 Here you are using a bootstrapping feature of FusionAuth called [Kickstart](/docs/v1/tech/installation-guide/kickstart).
 When FusionAuth starts for the first time, it will look at the `kickstart/kickstart.json` file and configure FusionAuth to your specified state.